DavorBeg/Google-Place-API/readme.md

  9. **Serilog** - For some basic logging
  10. **AutoMapper** - For mapping my DTOs
  11. **Onion architecture** - (Not tecnology) Architecture of my app
+ 12. **Asp.Versioning.Mvc** - Library for versioning our API endpoints

 # What I wanted to use?